jyn514/jyn514.github.io/content/distributed-identity.md

   This is a problem for credentials, identities, and copyrighted material.
 - `hg censor` makes a good-faith attempt to fix this, but only works for commit contents, not commit metadata
-- This post proposes a way to fix this for identities, not just commit contents, using ATProto's distributed identities and personally-owned data storage.
+- This post proposes a way to fix this for identities, not just commit contents, using ATProto's distributed identities and personally-owned data storage, as well as a completely off-the-cuff unreviewed crypto[^7] scheme.

 [jj]: https://docs.jj-vcs.dev/latest/

 [^1]: if this doesn't sound important to you, imagine that idk, Bobby is going into a witness protection program or something, or getting a divorce from an abusive ex. also, get the hell off my site.

-[^2]: they can ban you from Bluesky, but not from ATProto as a whole. see [here][rudy-post] for more information about this.
+[^2]: they can ban you from Bluesky, but not from ATProto as a whole. see [the creator of Blacksky's post about this][rudy-post] for more information.

 [rudy-post]: https://bsky.app/profile/rude1.blacksky.team/post/3mcozwdhjos2b
 [chess-record]: https://atproto.at/uri/at://did:plc:h2okxbr76w5522tailkxmidq/blue.checkmate.game/3msn57l2vrt2x

-[^3]: Live fetches would be expensive, but you can make them cheaper with an [appview], which you can think of as a giant cache with structured database-like queries.
+[^3]: live fetches would be expensive, but you can make them cheaper with an [appview], which you can think of as a giant cache with structured database-like queries.
-     This is similar to the idea behind [trustfall].
+     this is similar to the idea behind [trustfall].

 [appview]: https://atproto.wiki/en/wiki/reference/core-architecture/appview
 [trustfall]: https://github.com/obi1kenobi/trustfall

-[^4]: You want this per-repo so that you can delete your association with one project without having to delete all of them.
+[^4]: you want this per-repo so that you can delete your association with one project without having to delete all of them.

 [^5]: technically DIDs [aren't specific to ATProto](https://www.w3.org/TR/did/), but they weren't widely used before Bluesky started using them.

+[^6]: actually, [tangled](https://tangled.org/) cheats and lets you write *only* your email in the commit, then looks for a ATProto DID with that email and uses that to find your Bluesky handle and display name. wild shit. doesn't help with our goal of hiding names and emails though.

+[^7]: real crypto, not that web3 bullshit. "crypto means cryptographers".